iree-org/iree/mkdocs/docs/frontends/tensorflow.md

 ```

 !!! tip

+    `iree-tf-import` is installed as `/path/to/python/site-packages/iree/tools/tf/iree-tf-import`.
+    You can find out the full path to the `site-packages` directory via the
+    `python -m site` command.

     `-tf-import-type` needs to match the SavedModel version.
 You can try both v1
     and v2 if you see one of them gives an empty dump.